aishwarya-407/SIMULATION-OF-HIGH-GAIN-MICROSTRIP-PATCH-ANTENNA-FOR-5G-APPLICATIONS/README.md

  - Analyzing the simulated antenna parameters.
  - Optimizing the dimensions and feed position to improve performance.

+ Design Optimization

+The theoretical dimensions provide the initial antenna geometry.
+The design is then optimized through HFSS simulation.

+The parameters considered for optimization include:

+- Patch length
+- Patch width
+- Feed-line width
+- Feed-line length
+- Feed position

 Performance Parameters

 The simulated antenna is evaluated using: